rezatajari/WebBasicsChallenges/README.md

 ## Overview

-**WebChallenges** is a personal learning repository where I document and practice I learn from frontend development.
-The goal is to reinforce learning through hands-on exercises and challenges, ensuring that theoretical knowledge translates into practical skills.
+**WebChallenges** is a personal learning repository designed to document and practice everything I learn from frontend development.
+The purpose of this repository is to **reinforce knowledge through hands-on exercises**, ensuring that theoretical concepts are solidified by practice.

 I primarily follow the [FreeCodeCamp Full Stack Developer curriculum](https://www.freecodecamp.org/learn/full-stack-developer), covering HTML, CSS, and JavaScript frontend technologies.
-Every challenge, small project, or experiment is added here to track progress and build a practical reference library.
+Each challenge, mini-project, or experiment is included with its own README, explaining the exercise and its objectives.

+The philosophy behind this repository is **learning by doing**: each exercise is self-contained so that anyone who wants to improve their skills can first **read the README, attempt the exercise themselves**, and then **review the source code** to compare and learn best practices.
+This approach encourages active learning and problem-solving, which is the most effective way to develop real-world skills.

 ---